Understanding light and its properties in physics

 Propagation and Absorption

-Light propagates in a straight line, but it can be reflected, refracted, or diffused when it encounters an obstacle.
-This interaction is the basis for image formation in mirrors and lenses.
-Additionally, light can be absorbed by objects, which transforms its energy into heat.
-For instance, an object at 25 °C emits radiation in the infrared, and the hotter the light source is, the more its spectrum shifts toward shorter wavelengths.
+Light propagates in a straight line, but it can be reflected, refracted, or scattered when it encounters an obstacle.
+This interaction forms the basis of image formation in mirrors and lenses.
+Additionally, light can be absorbed by objects, transforming its energy into heat.
+For instance, an object at 25 °C emits radiation in the infrared, and the hotter the light source, the more its spectrum shifts to shorter wavelengths.

 Applications of Light